-First of all, Winners Edge Trading recommends keeping trading simple.
+First of all, Trading Strategy Guides recommends keeping trading simple.
 That means that over-combining too many indicators are just not effective and efficient.

 Secondly, some indicators have more value for certain types of strategies, and hence using a few indicators when used properly and within the TOFTEM model actually, improves a trader’s decision capabilities.

 The decision of which indicators to actually use and which ones to skip is not an easy path.
 There are tons of indicators available and even more so created each week.
 How does a trader even start the process of evaluating each and every one?

 It is a daunting Hercules task.